mpv-player/mpv/DOCS/man/options.rst

     libavformat might reallocate the buffer internally, or not fully use all of it.

-``--demuxer-lavf-cryptokey=<hexstring>``
-    Encryption key the demuxer should use.
-This is the raw binary data of the key converted to a hexadecimal string.

 ``--demuxer-mkv-subtitle-preroll=<yes|index|no>``, ``--mkv-subtitle-preroll``
     Try harder to show embedded soft subtitles when seeking somewhere.
 Normally, it can happen that the subtitle at the seek target is not shown due to how